kevald1963/milestone-3-recipe-application/README.md

 - [Testplan - Baking Hot.xlsx](https://github.com/kevald1963/milestone-3-recipe-application/blob/master/_Project%20Documentation/Database%20collections%20-%20Baking%20Hot.xlsx)

 Please note that a number of bugs were found during manual testing.
 Those that could not be fixed because of time constraints or a lack of technical knowledge have been detailed and flagged for next release.
+The testplan consists of functional, presentational and responsivity tests.

 ## Deployment

+The GitHub repository is at https://github.com/kevald1963/milestone-3-recipe-application.

-The project is deployed on Heroku at (https://bakinghot.herokuapp.com)
+The project is deployed on Heroku at https://bakinghot.herokuapp.com.

+Both the GitHub repository & Heroku are in synch with each other.

 Deployment process: